 A 1950s bus route will transport visitors around the expanded museum, and the newly opened bus depot and workshop will help ensure the retention of heritage engineering skills.

 The museum will remain open throughout the construction period with regular updates on our Facebook and Twitter pages, or look out for stories in the Beamish Magazine.
 There will be plenty of opportunities to get involved throughout!

 For further information about planning your visit Beamish Museum

-25% off entry prices but only when you stay at Hotel Indigo Durham.
+25% off entry prices when you stay at Hotel Indigo Durham.

-Book you overnight stay HERE and ask for your Beamish voucher at check-in.
+Book your overnight stay HERE and ask for your Beamish voucher at check-in.